zeyuD/Skeleton_Motion_tracking/README.md

 sudo leapd
 ```

-Note: The hand tracking UI is unstable in WSL, it is recommended to use cmd only.
+Note: The hand tracking UI is unstable in WSL, it is recommended to use command only.